UCAS codes: BL95

-Mandatory cost - In year 1 there is a mandatory group poster assessment.
+- Printing: In Year 1 there is a mandatory group poster assessment.
 The approximate cost of poster printing is £8.00 for an A2, £10.00 for an A1 and £12.00 for an A0 these are printed in full colour on to a silk 190gsm paper.
 These are the costs of using the University's Reprographics service.
 Students may use their own materials.
+Cost £8-12.

-Optional cost - students in Year 3 may choose to present their assessment through a poster or presentation.
+- Printing: In Year 3 students may choose to present their assessment through a poster or presentation.
 The approximate cost of poster printing is £8.00 for an A2, £10.00 for an A1 and £12.00 for an A0 these are printed in full colour onto a silk 190gsm paper.
 These are the costs of using the University's Reprographics service.
 Students may use their own materials.
+Cost £8-12.

 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here